tounano/pull-unwind/README.md

 # pull-unwind

-Unwind a json object into multiple json objects.
+Unwind/flatten a complex stream to a simpler one.

 Similar behaviour to MongoDB's `$unwind` in the aggregation framework.

 ## Usage

-### unwind(unwindBy)
+### unwind(?unwindBy)

 `unwindBy` can be an integer or a property name.
+If you're unwinding a stream, you can leave this arg blank.

 If it's an integer `X`, the event would be cloned `X` times.